andyquint/RatingsManagement/README.txt

 	conventions that exist for a reason.

 Things to do:
-- List categories of a table
-- Select a table
+- Attach a date to inserted items(?)
 - Store select results to a temporary results table